 We have not generated any revenues from the sale of any products to date, and there is no assurance of any future revenues from product sales.
 Our sources of revenue consist of revenues under our contract with BARDA and NIAID for the development of NasoShield and SparVax-L, respectively, and to a lesser degree from other licensing arrangements.
 We have incurred significant losses since we commenced operations.
-As of June 30, 2018, we had accumulated losses of \$90.0 million since our inception.
+As of September 30, 2018, we had accumulated losses of \$92.3 million since our inception.
 In addition, we have not generated positive cash flows from operations.
 We have had to rely on a variety of financing sources, including the issuance of debt and equity securities.
 As capital resources are consumed to fund our research and development activities, we may not have sufficient capital to fund our plan of operations.
-In order to address our capital needs, including our planned clinical trials, we must continue to actively pursue additional equity or debt financing.
-The Company has been in ongoing discussions with institutional investors and investment banks with respect to such financing and filed a public registration statement on July 30, 2018 with the intention to raise capital during 2018 sufficient to finance activities through the next major clinical milestones.
+In order to address our capital needs, including our planned clinical trials, we may need to pursue additional equity or debt financing.

 In July 2016, we signed a five-year contract with BARDA which was amended in March 2017.
-The contract has a total value of up to \$127.5 million and is used to fund clinical development of NasoShield.
-Under the contract, BARDA pays us a fixed fee and reimburses certain costs for the research and development of an Ad5-vectored, protective antigen-based intranasal anthrax vaccine through GMP manufacture and conduct of a Phase 2 clinical trial dose ranging assessment of safety and immunogenicity.
-The contract consists of an initial base performance period providing approximately \$21.6 million in funding for the period July 2016 through November 2019.
+The contract has a total value of up to \$130 million and is used to fund clinical development of NasoShield.
+Under the contract, BARDA pays us a fixed fee and reimburses certain costs for the development of an Ad5-vectored, protective antigen-based intranasal anthrax vaccine including manufacturing, nonclinical and clinical studies through Phase 2.
+The contract consists of an initial base performance period providing approximately \$24.1 million in funding for the period July 2016 through November 2019.
 BARDA has seven options to extend the contract to fund certain continued development and manufacturing activities for the anthrax vaccine, including Phase 2 clinical studies.
 Each option, if exercised by BARDA, would provide additional funding ranging from approximately \$1.1 million to \$34.4 million for the period July 2018 through July 2021.
-Through June 30, 2018, we have received an aggregate of approximately \$10.7 million under the current BARDA contract.
+Through September 30, 2018, we have received an aggregate of approximately \$13.2 million under the current BARDA contract.